Corning Housing Partnership

 Interstate 86 is the major east-west corridor extending through Chemung and Steuben Counties, and there are numerous opportunities for community revitalization and private sector investment at exits in the City of Corning, City of Elmira, Town of Erwin, Village of Bath and more.

-With the active support of Three Rivers Development, the Town of Erwin developed the I86 Exit 43-Victory Highway Economic Development Strategic Action Plan in 2021.
+With the active support of Three Rivers Development, the Town of Erwin developed the I86 Exit 43-Victory Highway Economic Development Strategic Action Plan.
 The plan identifies the “highest and best use” development opportunities intended to result in removal of pockets of suburban blight, create jobs, grow the size and diversity of consumer groups, complement existing businesses, and contribute to the long-term sustainability of the Town of Erwin through sales tax, property tax and other revenue sources.
 The plan already has sparked interest by developers in new project development to convert former vacant commercial spaces surrounding this active I86 interchange.

 I86 Innovation Corridor

-In 2015 Three Rivers Development spearheaded development of an economic development strategy for the I86 Corridor, for the region extending from Elmira in Chemung County to Painted Post in Steuben County.
+Three Rivers Development spearheaded development of an economic development strategy for the I86 Corridor, for the region extending from Elmira in Chemung County to Painted Post in Steuben County.

 The Strategic Action Plan for the I‐86 Innovation Corridor was designed to accelerate public/private investment, create job opportunities, advance regional competitiveness, and create the magnetism to draw and keep young, skilled workforce participants.
 The Plan was designed to exploit, connect, and leverage the region’s strengths and resources, including key physical and innovation assets, which had been identified in a prior set of foundational studies and analyses completed by Three Rivers.
 The Vision of the plan was for “The I‐86 Innovation Corridor to be recognized as a destination business development location, distinguished by its concentration of multi‐ national anchor companies, advanced infrastructure to support innovation and technology, rich educational and research resources, specialized and skilled workforce and vibrant communities.”